 What is Re:Fund?

 Re:Fund is Lush’s regeneration fund, focussed on supporting groups working with regenerative principles to create solutions to some of the world’s biggest challenges.
 Re:Fund raises money through our Bags to Branches scheme in the UK.

-Through Re:Fund, grants are made to projects working on three different areas: disaster and displacement, permaculture and agroecology, and rewilding and biodiversity.
-The Lush Spring Prize is also part of Re:Fund, helping to raise the profile of regeneration globally and reward the people behind this important work.
+Through Re:Fund, grants are made to projects working in three different areas: disaster & displacement, permaculture & agroecology, and rewilding & biodiversity.
+The Lush Spring Prize is also part of Re:Fund, a biennial prize run in collaboration with Ethical Consumer, helping to raise the profile of regeneration globally and reward the people behind this important work.

 What’s the purpose of Re:Fund?

 Due to human action, the planet’s capacity to sustain life is being eroded.
-If humans got us into these conditions, then we believe that humans can work with nature to get us out.
+If humans got us into these conditions, then we believe that humans can co-evolve with nature to get us out.

 Besides supporting projects that are putting regeneration into practice, Re:Fund also aims to raise awareness that humans can become agents of regeneration.
 It is time to give back more than we take from natural systems, and to develop deeper connections to all life.

 Why does Re:Fund focus on three different sectors, as well as the Spring Prize?